llvm-ml/llvm-ir-dataset-utils/README.md

 ## Getting Started

-To get started with the dataset construction utilities, we'd suggest to use the packaged [pipenv](https://pipenv.pypa.io) to isolate the Python from your system isolation or other environments.
-To install, you then have to
+To get started with the dataset construction utilities, we'd suggest to use the packaged [pipenv](https://pipenv.pypa.io), or the packaged [poetry](https://python-poetry.org/) to isolate the Python from your system isolation or other environments.

+### Pipenv

+To get started with pipenv, you then have to

 ```bash
 pipenv install